microsoft/CCF/doc/audit/builtin_maps.rst

 ``nodes.security_policies``
 ~~~~~~~~~~~~~~~~~~

-Security policies that nodes can run and join the current network.
+Security policies that nodes can run and join the current network on :doc:`SNP <../architecture/platforms/snp`.

 **Key** Security Policy Digest: Hash of the security policy string which is reported by the SNP attestation.